DIRECTLab/carla-energy-consumption/README.md

     Known issues:
     - Much like the average driver, the vehicle does not stop at stop signs.
     - Unlike the average driver, the vehicle brakes frequently instead of reducing throttle.

-- [example.py](example.py) shows a usage example.
-This spawns traffic and tracks energy usage and other data about a simulated Tesla Model 3, displaying updates every second.
-At the end, it graphs the power consumed as compared with velocity, acceleration and road grade, then plots a heatmap of the areas the vehicle travelled to.

-    - Run `python example.py -h` to get all options.
-The `-t` option is strongly recommended.

-    Basic Usage
-    1. Start the CARLA server.
-    2. Run `python example.py`.

 - [loading.py](loading.py) is a module for loading input files.